-The District's primary focus is on ways to reduce damage from excess floodwaters.
+In 2013 the District's primary focus was on ways to reduce damage from excess floodwaters.
 The District is continuing to investigate possible project areas upstream of Roseau (Beltrami Island State Forest), and downstream of Roseau (Roseau River Wildlife Management Area, and the old Roseau Lakebed).

-Beltrami Island Projects
+A) Beltrami Island Projects

-DESCRIPTION: The District continues to pursue the restoration of damaged FDR structures, culvert sizing and water conservation projects in the Beltrami Island State Forest area.
+Description: The District continues to pursue water management and natural resource enhancement goals in the Beltrami Island State Forest area.
 Utilizing the Project Team process, the Board will continue to work with Federal, State and local agencies in the pursuit of FDR and NRE goals.